 The responsibilities for generating data products and making them available to the user community are shared between data producers and the DAACs.
 The details of the processes leading to data delivery and publication vary depending on the type of data producer as well as the DAAC.
-The general process for adding new data to EOSDIS as well as the requirements and responsibilities of data producers and DAACs are shown in [81].
+The general process for adding new data to EOSDIS as well as the requirements and responsibilities of data producers and DAACs are shown in [84].
 Each of the twelve EOSDIS DAACs have established publication workflows that account for the heterogeneous suite of missions, instruments, data producers, data formats, and data services managed by EOSDIS.
-While some aspects of data publication vary across DAACs, the primary phases of the data publication processes are generally the same: obtain the data and related information from data producers, describe the data with metadata and documentation3, and release the data for access by the user community.
-The specifics of data delivery and publication, such as schedules, interfaces, workflow and procedures for submitting data product updates, are best established by communications between the data producers and their assigned DAACs.
+While some aspects of data publication vary across DAACs, the primary phases of the data publication processes are generally the same: obtain the data and related information from data producers, describe the data with metadata and documentation, generate or adapt appropriate data software readers as needed, and release the data for access by the user community.
+The specifics of data delivery and publication, such as schedules, interfaces, workflow, and procedures for submitting data product updates, are best established by communications between the data producers and their assigned DAACs.